MicrosoftDocs/power-platform/power-platform/guidance/coe/almaccelerator-app-registrations.md

 ### Simplicity of maintenance

-From a maintenance perspective you'll want to have to do least amount of work to maintain your Azure App Registrations and those services that use them.
-One of the tasks relating maintaining Azure App Registrations is secret rotation, meaning revoking current secret and creating a new secret.
+From a maintenance perspective, you'll want to have to do the least amount of work to maintain your Azure App Registrations and those services that use them.
+One of the tasks relating to maintaining Azure App Registrations is secret rotation, meaning revoking the current secret and creating a new secret.
 You should consider that for each service where you use the Azure App Registration you need to reconfigure when a secret is rotated.
-The means the more App Registrations you use the more work is required.
+This perspective means the more App Registrations you use the more work is required.

 ### Principle of least privilege

-From a security perspective you'll want to consider the principle of least privilege.
-This means any one Azure App Registration should have the least privileges required to perform it's necessary operations.
+From a security perspective, you'll want to consider the principle of least privilege.
+This means any Azure App Registration should have the least privileges required to perform its necessary operations.

 ## Different scenarios for configuring Azure App Registrations for ALM Accelerator

 ### One Azure App Registration

 The absolute simplest strategy for creating your Azure App Registrations for ALM Accelerator is to create one Azure App Registration for all your needs.
-This means you use the same Azure App Registration for the ALM Accelerator CustomAzureDevOps custom connector and all Azure DevOps service connections you need to access your power platform environments.
+This strategy means you use the same Azure App Registration for the ALM Accelerator CustomAzureDevOps custom connector and all Azure DevOps service connections you need to access your power platform environments.
-While this will give you the least management, it will also violate the principle of least privilege, as your will have one Azure App Registration with permissions to do all required operations via the custom connector and all Azure Service Connections you have configured.
+While this will give you the least management, it will also violate the principle of least privilege, as you'll have one Azure App Registration with permissions to do all required operations via the custom connector, and all Azure Service Connections you've configured.

 | App Registration         | Api Permissions and type | Description       |
 |-------------------|-------------------|-------------------|